ARastrojo/Metagenomics/UNIT_3 De Novo Assembly.md

 spades.py -t 2 -m 4 -1 R1.fastq -2 R2.fastq -o output_folder
 ```

-Submit this document as a task to Moodle/Unit3 before 20th May.
+Submit this document as a task to Moodle/Unit3 before May 20th.